ccelest1/frontend-masters/fe-ts-fundamentals/notes/variables_values.md

     * but can't do
     ```js
     let age = 6
-    age = 'not a number
+    age = 'not a number'
     // results in an error `type string is not assignable to type number`
     ```
     * in ts vars are born with types